Merkoba/Meltdown/README.md

 Prepend and append text automatically to your prompts.

 Show system CPU and RAM usage.
+Click to open `htop` etc.

 Multiple chat formats available like `chatml`, `alpaca`, `vicuna`, `llama-2`, etc.

 Multiple tabs, each with their own context.

 Sessions are remembered, can also be saved and loaded from files.

+Context menus that are filterable and respond to keyboard.

+Keyboard and mouse shortcuts.

 ---